a-rashid-saaka/Active-Directory-Home-Lab/README.md

 <h3>&#9317; Configuring File Sharing and Permissions for Groups</h3>

-- From the Server Manager, select "File and Storage Services" -> Shares -> right-click an empty space and select "New Share"
+- From the Server Manager, select "File and Storage Services" -> Shares -> right-click a space and select "New Share"

 ![image](https://github.com/user-attachments/assets/a572cf94-358f-4e0b-9a6c-404b5daaea61)